ACCC Chair & Commissioners

 Dr Schaper is the author or co-author of numerous business management books and has been a regular article contributor on business issues.
 He is a member of the ACCC’s enforcement and adjudication committees.
 Dr Schaper holds a PhD and a Master of Commerce degree from Curtin University, as well as a Bachelor of Arts from the University of Western Australia.

 Cristina Cifuentes was appointed a Commissioner of the ACCC in May 2013 for a five year term.
-From May 2013 she is also the acting Commonwealth full time Member of the Australian Energy Regulator.

-Until becoming an ACCC Commissioner, Cristina held a number of directorships including with the Hunter Water Corporation and First State Super Trustee Corporation.
+Before becoming an ACCC Commissioner, Cristina held a number of directorships including with the Hunter Water Corporation and First State Super Trustee Corporation.

 Cristina holds a first class honours degree in Law and a degree in Economics.